vannaksuos/ReadMe-Generator/readme.md

 # Installation

-npm install in terminal
+run npm install in your terminal in the index.js file

 # Usage

-run node index.js and answer the questions, some question such as table of contents, license is already hard coded in but you modify the generateMarkdown.js
+run node index.js in your terminal and answer questions, some question can be hardcoded in the generateMarkdown.js, and can alway be modified

 # License